ali-raheem/game_of_life/README.md

 ## Performance

-The Serial output is slow even at 115200 baud making it take about 261ms to update and output a frame.

-LED output is very fast <50ms per update allowing.
+Running an 328p at (a claimed) 16Mhz a 32x32 board updates in under 50ms.
+Serial output is of course slow.

 ## Memory usage (serial and LED output disabled)

 ```
-Sketch uses 2000 bytes (6%) of program storage space.
+Sketch uses 2542 bytes (8%) of program storage space.
 Maximum is 30720 bytes.
-Global variables use 159 bytes (7%) of dynamic memory, leaving 1889 bytes for local variables.
+Global variables use 169 bytes (8%) of dynamic memory, leaving 1879 bytes for local variables.
 Maximum is 2048 bytes.
 ```

 ## Screenshots
 ![Screenshot of the sketch running with serial output](screenshot.png).